WVU to receive $2.7 million from NIH to study how the brain heals from stroke and impact of aging

 MORGANTOWN — Although strokes can occur no matter how old you are, your risk for one increases as you age.
-About two-thirds of the people hospitalized for one are at least 65 years old, according to the Centers for Disease Control.
+About two-thirds of the people hospitalized for one are at least 65 years old, according to the Centers for Disease Control and Prevention.
 Yet historically, most stroke studies involving animal models have focused on young test subjects, not older ones.

 “That doesn’t really mimic the person who gets a stroke,” said Candice Brown, a researcher with the West Virginia University School of Medicine and Rockefeller Neuroscience Institute.
 “You’ve got to use older models.
 It’s more rigorous and translates better to the real world.”